Tool List

 ---

-## 🤝 Contributing
+## 🤝 Contributions

-We welcome contributions of all kinds!
+We welcome all forms of contributions!

 - 🐛 **Report Bugs** - Submit an [Issue](https://github.com/yeuxuan/Ace-Mcp-Node/issues)